nathanmao8/mydramalist-recommendations/README.md

 ### Basic Usage

-The system requires a MyDramaList user ID to generate recommendations:
+The system requires a MyDramaList user ID to generate recommendations.
+A MyDramaList account with an updated watchlist containing your rated dramas is required:

 ```bash
 python main.py --user-id YOUR_USERNAME